collin90/Wheeler-Graph-Application/README.md

 THIS APP IS DEPLOYED NOW.

-1. the python back end is running at https://python-wheeler-algorithms.ue.r.appspot.com/
+1. the python back end is running at https://python-wheeler-algorithms.ue.r.appspot.com/  HOWEVER, it is not in use right now.
+Use localhost for now plz!
 2. The front end is running with github pages at https://collin90.github.io/Wheeler-Graph-Application/#/

-PLEASE NOTE: If you make changes to the python backend, and save them, that won't affect the app immediately.
-I'll need to redeploy the app
-                IF you want the changes to be seen real time, you need to go into the javascript code and change the url back to localhost and run the dev server.